HulaTime/battle_ships/README.md

 ###To do

 As a player
-So that I can have a coherent game
-I would like ships to be constrained not to overlap

-As a player
 So that I can win the game
 I would like to be able to fire at my opponent's board